dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/date-picker/events.md

 ### Manipulate the days in the calendar view

-The callback event `on_first_render` gives you the possibility to manipulate the "day" object, before it gets rendered.
+The callback event `on_days_render` gives you the possibility to manipulate the "day" object, before it gets rendered.
 This callback will be called many times.
 Both on the first render, and on every user interaction, like hover and selection etc. This means, you have to ensure a performant date calculation.

 Please use [date-fns](https://date-fns.org) to make the calculations.